 Marshall Faulk 1995 NFL Pro Line Game Breakers HP1 sample insert/chase, from Classic.
 Fancy foil etched finish.
 Faulk in his Indianapolis Colts #28 uniform, with "sample" printed to his left.
 I see people still asking $3-$5 for these!
 Clearance!... .50˘ (View)

 Keyshawn Johnson 1996 NFL Rookies sample/promo, from Classic.
 "Rookie of the Year Interactive" printed next to Keyshawn, and "sample" printed lightly across him.
 Couple TINY flakes in lower left corner tip.
 Clearance!... .50˘ (View)

 Emmitt Smith $2000 promo phone card (1995 Sprint/Classic Assets).
-Now the NFL's all-time leading rusher!
-"Sample" card, so no time units, but lots cheaper than the "real" one!
-Emmitt against the Redskins...$7, w/FREE SHIPPING (View)
+Dallas Cowboy Emmitt against the Redskins.
+Marked "Sample", so no time units, but lots cheaper than the "real" one!...$3 (View)

 Dale Earnhardt Jr. (NASCAR) 2003/2004 Post Cereal hologram.
 Cool two-channel hologram, with one view of the #8 car, other view is of Earnhardt.
 Back has bio and career info.
 Has decoder window for use with Postopia game stuff.
 Have 3, all NM/M in sealed bags.
 A mere...$1 ea.
 (View)

 Save $10 and buy all the above cards for $48!